Frequently Asked Questions (FAQs)

 There are places you want to go or need to be.
 It’s CDOT’s job to give you options to get there – from taking the bus or train, to cycling and walking.
 All transportation modes are part of ‘Your Transportation Plan.’
 The Plan will include inventorying existing transit and human service providers and identifying local and regional projects and priorities in every region across the state.
 It will also look at transit at the statewide level – think intercity services like Bustang, Outrider, and passenger rail.
 Bicycle and pedestrian improvements will be integrated into projects to provide first and final mile access to transit and to encourage safe walking and biking as a transportation option.

 We need your feedback to develop ‘Your Transportation Plan’ that ensures we create the connections, choice, and a Colorado for all.
 We’re seeking to bring different perspectives and values to the transportation conversation.
 You can use this website to continue to provide regular input, take the surveys, and mark your transportation issues on the map.
-You can also attend one of our upcoming meetings; a list is located here.
+You can also attend one of our upcoming meetings; a list of upcoming meeting.

 Your feedback will inform a new data-driven needs assessment based on social, economic, environmental and other factors to identify and prioritize future construction projects.
 With your engagement, we can create ‘Your Transportation Plan,’ ensuring Colorado has the connections and choice that help our state thrive.